Chingona

 Chingona (also known as Ship, Captains, Crew) is a dice game played by two or more players, using four or five dice (either regular or poker) and a cup.
 It is usually played to decide who is to pay for the next round of drinks, but betting can also be involved.

 Rules

 The game's rules are similar to those of Yahtzee, though much more simple due to the nature of the game.

-After rolling the dice, the roller may decide to keep any number of his dice and roll again, repeating this process up to two times.
+After rolling the dice, the roller may decide to keep any number of their dice and roll again, repeating this process up to two times.
 Example: A player rolls, and showing are two sixes, a three, and a four.
 The player keeps the two sixes, and rolls the remaining two dice, for an extra six and a four.
-He keeps this third six, and rolls the fourth die once more, scoring another six.
-He then announces "Four sixes in three" (or "Four sixes all day") and ends his turn.
+They keep this third six, and rolls the fourth die once more, scoring another six.
+They then announces "Four sixes in three" (or "Four sixes all day") and end their turn.

-1's are counted wild.
-In the above situation, therefore, it is possible to have one six and three 1's, and still have four sixes.
+Ones are counted wild.
+In the above situation, therefore, it is possible to have one six and three ones, and still have four sixes.